New York City Subway map: 1978 redesign

-The extant minutes of the Subway Map Committee show that Tauranac was responsible for several major design decisions—such as the use of a geographic style, the use of trunk-based color coding, the use of route markers, and the appearance of transfer stations.
-He also organized and coordinated the contributions of everybody in the group and liaised with TA and MTA staff to get approvals and funding and then to ensure that all the station and car signs in the subway network were changed to match the color scheme of the new map when it was launched.
 In September 1978, Tauranac met with Phyllis Cerf Wagner, head of the MTA Aesthetics Committee, and told her that the map project was "dead in the water" because he could not make the map he wanted, since there was no funding to change to signage to match the change in the map.
 Cerf Wagner was subsequently able to secure the funds.
 In June 1979 the finished subway map was published in time for the Diamond Jubilee, the subway's 75-year anniversary.
 Paul Goldberger praised the map as "the clearest and most usable map the subway system has had in years", and one of the bright spots of the subway system, which was then in poor condition.
 A New York Times editorial said, "Not all the news about New York's subways is bad", praising the production of a "readable subway map".
-Tauranac defended his design in public debates with Massimo Vignelli in April 1978 and December 2010.
+After the Subway Map Committee was disbanded, Tauranac continued to privately improve his design.
+In a 2024 interview, Tauranac said that MTA's official subway map depicted Manhattan too unrealistically, lacked details about station amenities, and prioritized street names (rather than neighborhood names and local landmarks) in station names.